-If your HL comes back (relapses) or does not respond well to your initial treatment, then a stem cell transplant (also called haematopoietic stem cell transplant or bone marrow transplant) may be recommended as further treatment.
-Your treatment team will weigh up the risks and side effects against the benefit of having a transplant.
+Stem cell transplants (also called haematopoietic stem cell transplants or bone marrow transplants) may be recommended for treatment of your lymphoma.
+Your treatment team will weight up the risks and side effects against the benefit of having a transplant.
+Usually this treatment is reserved for when the lymphoma has not responded well to chemotherapy or immunotherapy.
 It is usually only offered to people who are under 75 years old and otherwise in reasonably good health, based on tests such as heart and lung function tests.
 There are two main types of transplant - autologous and allogeneic.